-increase in turnover for accommodation and food service activities in 2016
+increase in turnover in accommodation and service activities

 About the statistics

 The statistics cover accommodation and food service activities, and describe the structure, activity, value added and result at a very detailed level.
 These statistics form part of the industry statistics and are used as input to the national accounts.
 The statistics include enterprises and local kind-of-activity units.

 In the Standard Industrial Classification (SIC) an enterprise is the smallest combination of legal entities that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision making.

 The SIC defines a local KAU as a functional unit, which at a single physical location is engaged primarily in activities within a specific activity group.